Frequently Asked Questions

 The preschool learning foundations define age-appropriate expectations about what children should know and be able to do at around 48 and 60 months of age.
 These ages are meant to describe children at the end of their first and second year of preschool.
 The preschool foundations include research-based approaches aimed at all preschool children, including

-The foundations for social-emotional development, language and literacy, and mathematics focus on 48 and 60 months of age because they correspond to the end of the first and second years of enrollment in preschool.
+The preschool foundations focus on 48 and 60 months of age because they correspond to the end of the first and second years of enrollment in preschool.
 It is essential for teachers and parents to understand what children should know and be able to do at specific ages so that they can provide appropriate support.
 English learners enter preschool with different levels of experience with English, as well as with varying skills with their primary languages.
-The English–language development foundations describe what children typically demonstrate at three different levels of successive English-language development; beginning, middle, and later.
+The English–language development foundations describe what children typically demonstrate at three different levels of successive English-language development: beginning, middle, and later.
 Each of the foundations describes the competencies—knowledge and skills—that all preschool children typically attain in high-quality preschool programs.
 In addition, teachers need to know where each child is on a continuum of learning throughout the child’s time in preschool.

 Early childhood education researchers, college faculty, program directors, site supervisors, teachers, and other stakeholders were involved in the process of developing and reviewing each volume of the foundations.
 Each publication of the foundations was developed over the course of several years using an inclusive and deliberative input process, including many statewide stakeholder meetings, public input sessions, public hearings, and public comment through the California Department of Education's (CDE) Web site.
 Input from the various review opportunities was considered and incorporated as appropriate.
 For a complete list of those involved in the development of the foundations, please refer to the Acknowledgments pages in the front of each volume of the foundations.

-The California Department of Education’s Child Development Division (CDD) sponsors a variety of training opportunities aimed at a variety of early childhood professionals.
+The California Department of Education’s Early Education and Support Division (EESD) sponsors a variety of training opportunities aimed at a variety of early childhood professionals.

 For college faculty, visit the California Faculty Initiative Project .
 The Faculty Initiative Project offers opportunities for college faculty to learn about the Preschool Learning Foundations and has created instructional guides that facilitate integration of content on the foundations into unit-bearing coursework.